 There’s no getting around the tiny rear seats, nor the small boot.
 But for the most part, the XE finally has the tools to take on the BMW 3 Series.

 Would I buy one?
 Yes, although I’d make sure it was optioned with the fancy dual-screen Touch Pro Duo climate control system as well.

 It’s hard to look past the 3 Series, Audi A4, and Mercedes-Benz C-Class.
 Each is crushingly competent, and the Jaguar can’t match them for practicality.
 It also doesn’t come close on the technology front.

 But the XE makes you feel good in a way the Germans arguably can’t – and I’d have one over a non-QV Alfa Romeo Giulia in a heartbeat.

 Good job Jaguar.
 Now it’s time to apply some of that magic to the E-Pace.

-This article was published under license from Car Expert and the original article can be viewed here
+This article is published under license from Car Expert: the original article can be viewed here

 Hi Guest, join in the discussion on Review: 2020 Jaguar XE R-Dynamic SE